rushilma/thesis/1-introduction.typ

 == Our Results <section_intro_results>

-In this thesis, we use a variant of the OGP, which we term a _conditional landscape obstruction_, to prove low degree algorithmic hardness guarantees for the NPP at a range of energy scales.
+In this thesis, we use a variant of the OGP, which we term a _conditional landscape obstruction_, to prove low degree algorithmic hardness guarantees for the NPP at a range of discrepancy scales.
 That is, we show that given a solution to one instance of the NPP, it is impossible to pin down the location of any solution to a strongly correlated instance, which prevents suitably stable algorithms from traversing the solution landscape.
 This property can be thought of as "brittleness" of the NPP - even small changes in the instance drastically reshape the geometry of the solutions.